kolya5544/FreeNet/README.md

 Trackers CAN be hidden inside second type raw BMP file using a technique described in [imageEncryptor](https://github.com/kolya5544/imageEncryptor), but the program does remove those as well.

+## Agreement

+Agreement is a program designed to provide a secure chat over any social network or IRC chat.
+It works by establishing a common key using Diffie-Hellman method.

+### Usage

+Send a program to your friend.
+One of you should start the program as sender, the other side should be the receiver.

+If you are sender, send first and second text contents, telling the friend it's first or second `public`.
+Send the third text box content, telling the friend it's your `mix`.
+Ask your friend to insert `public` values in his textboxes accordingly.
+Ask your friend what's his `mix` and enter it on your side.

+If you are the receiver, ask your friend for first and second public and insert them accordingly.
+Send your `mix` to a friend, and also ask him for his `mix` and insert it accordingly.

+Both of you should now press `Confirm and process` button.
+Your key and a checksum will appear.
+You can send the checksum to your friend.
+If they match, the key is valid.

+### Notes

+Recommended keylength is no less than 2048 bits, but if the chat you use doesn't allow long messages, you can try lowering the value.

+Keylength only affects the sending side.
+Receiving side works with any keylength.

+`Checksum` is the text you use to check if the common key is correct.
+You can find it under `If this string matches with the one your opponent got, your key is correct`.

+Never send or show anyone a `key to encrypt messages`.
+It may be used by anyone to decrypt the messages you sent.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.